T

 Insider tips

-• Utilize Malta's public bus system; it's efficient and affordable for getting around the islands.
+• Utilize Malta's excellent public bus system for efficient and affordable travel between towns.

 Packing highlights